peligrolabs/mythic-transformation-white-paper/index.md

 #### Tolkien and the Revival of True Myth

 Few modern creators understood this as deeply as <b>J.R.R.
-Tolkien</b>.<br>
+Tolkien</b>.
 In crafting <i>The Lord of the Rings</i> and <i>The Silmarillion</i>, Tolkien did not merely invent fantasy worlds; he sought to rebuild the <b>True Mythos</b> of the West—an act of sacred recovery.

-Tolkien believed that myths were not lies but echoes of a greater truth.<br>
+Tolkien believed that myths were not lies but echoes of a greater truth.
-That fairy-stories, rightly told, were vessels carrying the weight of ultimate reality.<br>
+That fairy-stories, rightly told, were vessels carrying the weight of ultimate reality.
 In a time when industrial modernity sought to sever the human spirit from its ancient roots, Tolkien returned to the wisdom of myth:
 * Light born in darkness,
 * Kings fallen and rising again,